-- Submit transcripts from all other colleges or universities attended.
+- Submit transcripts from all other colleges or universities attended to Education Academic Services, Room 139 Education Building, 1000 Bascom Mall:.
 Applications cannot be processed unless a complete academic record is presented for consideration.

-- File a major declaration form with the School of Music.
+- Submit a major declaration form to the School of Music.
 Consult with the Music Education advisor regarding this process.

 - Basic Skills Requirement: All prospective teacher education students must submit test scores to the School of Education to be eligible for professional program admission.
 Students may use their ACT, SAT, or GRE scores, or they may take the Praxis Core Academic Skills for Educators Test (formerly the Praxis I/PPST).
 These tests meet Wisconsin's basic skills test requirement for prospective teachers.
 For more information see the document Academic Tests for Prospective Teachers.

 Each student accepted into the music education certification program will enroll jointly with the School of Music (College of Letters and Science) and the School of Education.
 Consultation with the music advisor at the outset of these programs and each semester thereafter is strongly recommended.

 Criminal background checks will be required of all admitted students.
 Applicants will also be asked to complete a disclosure statement.
 More detailed information is available here.